southchen/FE-Knowledge-Valut/JS/Higher Order Function.md

 # Higher Order Function

-In JS, the funciton is the first-class citizens.
-Same as oridnary object/variable it can be:
+In JS, the function is the first-class citizens.
+Same as ordinary object/variable it can be:

 * passed into a function as argument
 * returned from a function as the result statement